microsoft/pai/docs/manual/cluster-admin/how-to-set-up-storage.md

 #### Tips

-If you cannot mount blobfuse PVC into containers and the corresponding job in OpenPAI sticks in `WAITING` status, please double check the following requirements:
+If you cannot mount blobfuse PVC into containers and the corresponding job in OpenPAI sticks in `WAITING` status, please double-check the following requirements:

 **requirement 1.** Every worker node should have `blobfuse` installed.
 Try the following commands to ensure: